Loaded field of CFP contenders for last 4-team playoff fuels championship weekend drama

 “This is one of the most competitive venues in college football,” Saban said of the SEC championship game.
 “We’re obviously playing one of the best team’s in college football.
 If not the best team in college football.”

-Among these three, Texas seems most likely get the squeeze, and Alabama is the weekend’s biggest wildcard.
+Among these three, Texas seems most likely to get the squeeze, and Alabama is the weekend’s biggest wild card.

 A Tide victory makes everything more complicated.